bytor99999/vert-x.github.io/docs_md/gradle_dev.md

 Where `my-vertx-module` is the name you want to give your project.

+Be careful, you might see

+    fatal: https://github.com/bytor99999/vertx-gradle-template.git/info/refs not found: did you run git update-server-info on the server?

+If this message appears, you need to go .....
+(I have no idea how to fix this)

 Let's run the tests to make sure everything is working

     cd my-vertx-module